nathalyusl/nathalyusl/README.md

 <br />

 Welcome to my profile!
 I am from Ecuador :ecuador:, currently studying to become a data scientist :woman_technologist:, any help is appreciated.
-I graduated in Foreign Trade :airplane: and the idea is to combine these two disciplines.
+I graduated in Foreign Trade :airplane:.
 I am interested in image recognition, if we are on the same tune I like to connect :sparkles:.

  #### *Personal fact* :thought_balloon:

  <img align="right" alt="GIF" src="https://media.giphy.com/media/citBl9yPwnUOs/giphy.gif" width="350" height="200" />

-- 🔭 I’m currently working on freelancer :penguin:
+- 🔭 I am working making books have a second life through amazon 📖:
-- 🌱 I’m currently learning data science
+- 🌱 I’m currently learning data science and english
 - 👯 I’m looking to collaborate on AI
-- 🤔 I’m looking for help with R statistics
 - 💬 Ask me about cats
 - ⚡ Fun fact: I love nature :snowflake:, a lover of animals, especially dogs and cats.
 In my free time I practice contemporary dance :woman_dancing:, sing and I'm learning to play the guitar :guitar:, which is a big challenge because I have small hands :love_you_gesture: and sometimes I cannot handle some notes.